Compact Hermitian Young Projection Operators: Proofs of the construction principle for Hermitian Young projection operators

 \subsubsection{Proof of Theorem~\ref{thm:LexicalConstruction}:}

-We will present a proof by induction: First, we proof the \emph{Base Step} for the projection operators of $\SUN$ over $\Pow{3}$ (i.e with $3$ legs) since this is the smallest instant for which the KS-algorithm produces a new operator.
+We will present a proof by induction: First, we prove the \emph{Base Step} for the projection operators of $\SUN$ over $\Pow{3}$ (i.e with $3$ legs) since this is the smallest instant for which the KS-algorithm produces a new operator (and also the first instant for which \emph{non-Hermitian} Young projectors occur).
 Thereafter, we will consider a general projection operator corresponding to a Young tableau $\Theta\in\mathcal{Y}_{m+1}$ with a lexically ordered column-word (the proof for operators corresponding to row-ordered Young tableaux is very similar and thus left as an exercise to the reader).
 We will assume that Theorem~\ref{thm:LexicalConstruction} is true for the Hermitian operator corresponding to its parent tableau $P_{\Theta_{(1)}}$, where $\Theta_{(1)} \in \mathcal{Y}_m$; this is the \emph{Induction Hypothesis}.
 Then, we show that the projection operators obtained from the KS-Theorem reduce to the expression given in the Lexical-Theorem~\ref{thm:LexicalConstruction},

 concluding the proof.

 \textbf{The Base Step:} For the projection operators of $\SUN$ over $\Pow{1}$ or $\Pow{2}$ (i.e. with $1$ or $2$ legs), the proof of~\eqref{eq:HermitianLexicalOrderEndResult} is trivial since all Young projection operators are automatically Hermitian; thus, $\bar{Y}_{\Theta}^{\dagger}=\bar{Y}_{\Theta}$, and~\eqref{eq:HermitianLexicalOrderEndResult} reduces to